 Because of her blockbuster role in Girls Trip, Tiffany Haddish has become a global superstar.
 Her Netflix special, Black Mitzvah, which premiered on her 40th birthday, narrates the reality of her long journey to maturity and the revelation of her Jewish ancestors, filled with hilarious music and dancing.

 Sommore provides honest and entertaining observations about equality for women, sexuality, and wealth.
 She came to fame as a performer on the Queens of Comedy tour before going on to feature in the movies Soul Plane and Friday After Next.
 One of the Black Female Stands Up Comedians ever.

 10. Jasmine Luv

-VH1 designated Jasmine Luv atop a Black female comic in the web humour category for her viral, female-driven sketch comedy videos.
+VH1 designated Jasmine Luv as a Black female comic in the web humor category for her viral, female-driven sketch comedy videos.
 As a big social media celebrity, we can only anticipate more amazing things from her.

 READ MORE – 15 Most Powerful Female Marvel Characters

 9. Naomi Ekperigin

 Naomi Ekperigin co-hosts the Couple’s Therapy podcast with her partner and uses witty insight and honest candor to discuss issues that are important to her, including race, greed, and the pandemic.
 As a writer, she has worked on Comedy Central’s Broad City and Difficult People.

 8. Jessica Williams

 She rose to notoriety as a senior journalist on The Daily Show and co-host of the enthralling podcast 2 Dope Queens with Phoebe Robinson.
 In the franchise’s sequel trilogy, which is set to hit theatres in 2021, she’ll resume her role in the Harry Potter spinoff Fantastic Beasts: The Crimes of Grindelwald.
 Also, she is very popular.

 7. Sasheer Zamata

 She is a huge sensation in 2014 and became the first black woman to join SNL since Maya Rudolph left it in 2007.
 She also hosted along with Drake impersonating many celebs.
 One of the Black Female Stands Up Comedians ever.

 She’s had a long and successful comedic career, having worked with Eddie Murphy, Lady Gaga, Beyonce, Rickey Smiley, Master P, Snoop Dogg, Martin Lawrence, and many other stars.
 She’ll reunite with Murphy in the upcoming film Coming 2 America.